-We utilize an individualized, play-based approach to feeding therapy, emphasizing positive experiences with food.
-Each child’s treatment plan is customized to target their specific areas of challenge and learning style.
-As your child’s skills and confidence increase, we gradually introduce new foods in a stress-free, sustainable way.
+We utilize a responsive approach to feeding therapy, emphasizing positive experiences with food.
+We do not utilize behavior-based approaches (rewards programs, incentives, consequences).
+Each child’s treatment plan is customized to target their specific areas of challenge while respecting their autonomy.
+As your child’s skills and confidence increase, we gradually introduce new foods in a pressure-free, sustainable way.

 We can help with:

 Any child or young adult experiencing feeding challenges that are preventing them from living life to the fullest could potentially benefit from our feeding therapy services.
 While we serve clients with a wide variety of diagnoses, a specific diagnosis is not necessary to participate in therapy services.

 We also acknowledge that difficulties do not disappear at age 21, and welcome young adult clients to our facility.

 It is hard to know whether or not your child needs therapy.
 Parents of children experiencing challenges or with a recent diagnosis often don’t know where to start.
 We invite parents who have concerns about their child’s eating abilities to schedule an occupational therapy consultation.
 Our philosophy during the consultation is that there are no stupid questions.
 We want you to ask every imaginable question you have.
 When it concerns the health and well-being of your child, there is no such thing as a stupid question.
 We will listen.